Copyright Notice

 The intention is to produce an animated film using the illustrations in the Storybooks.
 The beginning of this process is to produce the illustrations as GIFs, which will be used in the e-Storybook.
 These GIFs will be the foundation of larger scenes in the animated film.

-Once the books are in distribution, producing income, the effort to advance animation and a theatrical production will advance.
+After the books are in distribution, producing income, the effort to advance animation and a theatrical production will advance.
 In the meanwhile, sample and prototype materials will be generated as best as possible, given resources available.

 That's all for now.